Coins - 2003 Mint

 The 2003 mint set contained 10 uncirculated coins from the Denver mint and ten from the Philadelphia mint,

-penny, nickel, dime, half dollar and dollar coins and the five state quarters.
+including the penny, nickel, dime, half dollar, dollar and the five state quarter coins.
+Separate envelopes held

-The 2002 mint set included the fourth year of the US Mint's state quarters program and the third year
+The 2003 mint set included the fifth year of the US Mint's state quarters program and the fourth

-The 2002 mint set consisted of two envelopes, a red one for the coins minted in Denver and a blue
+The two envelopes in the 2003 mint set included a red one for the coins minted in Denver and a

-one for the Philadelphia minted coins.
+blue one for the Philadelphia minted coins.
 Within each envelope, two Mylar sleeves held the coins.
-One sleeve held the
+One sleeve held

-five state quarters while the other held the penny, nickel, dime, half dollar and dollar uncirculated coins.
+the five state quarters while the other held the penny, nickel, dime, half dollar and dollar uncirculated

 mint - red for Denver and blue for Philadelphia.
-The US Mint's web site address on each envelope's flap also
+The US Mint's web site address on each envelope's flap shows in

 the designs.
 Two Mylar sleeves held the coins, an insert provided information about the coins, and

 an inserted card made it easy to order more sets.